Constitution of The T.E. Lawrence Society (September 2016)

 f.
 If any group fails to meet the requirements set out in Sub-clauses 5a-5e above, the Committee is empowered, subject to the right of appeal to the Annual General Meeting, to take appropriate control of the group’s activities and if necessary to disband it.

 a.
 The Annual General Meeting of the Society shall normally be held in September of each year, at a time and place to be determined by the Committee, for the following purposes:

 i.
 To receive from the Committee an Annual Report, a Statement of Accounts and Balance Sheet for the preceding financial year, prepared and examined in accordance with current Charity Commission regulations;

 ii.
-To elect the officers and the Committee (as in 4(b) above), and to appoint the auditor(s) (as in 7(c) below).
+To elect the Officers and Committee (as in 4b above) and to appoint the qualified independent examiner (as in 7c below).
 Vice-Presidents may also be elected in recognition of honourable service to the Society;

 iii.
 To transact any other competent business.

 b.
 Any two members desirous of moving any resolution at the Annual General Meeting shall give notice thereof in writing to the Secretary not less than six weeks before the date of such meeting.

 c.
 The Committee may at any time for any special purpose call an Extraordinary General Meeting, and shall do so forthwith on the written request of any fifteen members stating the purpose for which the meeting is required.

 d.
 At least four weeks before the Annual General Meeting, or three weeks before any Extraordinary General Meeting, a notice of such meeting and of the business to be transacted, shall be sent to every member.